 CONCENTRATIONS OF LOW-INCOME PEOPLE

-This map shows the percentage of people within each census tract who are low- income, or earn less than two- times the federal poverty level.
+This map shows the percentage of people within each census tract who are low-income, or earn less than two- times the federal poverty level, as reported by the U.S. Census Bureau.
 The Center for Public Policy Priorities estimates that it takes at least two times the federal poverty level for families to meet their basic needs.

-Red areas are census tracts where more than 40% of the total population are low income.
-Census tracts that are gold represent areas where 20% to 40% of the total population is low-income.
+Dark blue areas are census tracts where more than 50% of the total population are low income.
+Census tracts that are medium blue represent areas where 30 % to 50% of the total population is low-income.

 CHANGE IN LOW- INCOME

-Census tracts that are blue saw a decline in the number of low-income people and areas that are green saw only a slight increase in the number of people who are low-income over this six year period.
+Census tracts that are blue saw a decline in the number of people who are low-income and areas that are green saw an increase of up to 500 people who are low-income over this six year period.

-Census tracts that are gold, saw between 301 to 900 additional low income people and census tracts that are red saw increases between 901 to more than 3,000.
+Census tracts that are gold saw between 500 and 1500 additional low-income people, and census tracts that are red saw increases between 1,500 to more than 3,000 additional low-income people.

 Census tracts with small low-income populations may be unreliable.